zeevmoney/entimport-example/README.md

 - Docker - https://docs.docker.com/get-docker/
 - Golang - https://golang.org/doc/install

-Start the project in a new directory called `entimport-exmaple`.
+Start the project in a new directory called `entimport-example`.
 Create a file named `docker-compose.yaml` and paste the following content inside:

 ```yaml